OTHER VASCULAR DISORDERS

 - correct potential hypomagnesemia

-- antiedema therapy according to clinical status and MRI findings
+- consider antiedema therapy based on clinical status and MRI findings

-- corticosteroids can theoretically improve edema, but there is no hard evidence of efficacy
+- corticosteroids may theoretically improve edema, but there is no hard evidence of their efficacy

 Prognosis